mauringo/python-ai-toolkit/README.md

 # python-AI-toolkit

-The idea is to create an app able to summarize the needs of the average python user.
+The idea is to create an app/snap that contains all the standard packages needed to learn python AI and data analysis.
+All driven by a jupyter web interface.

 have fun